msk-mind/dask-docker/README.md

 docker-compose up --scale worker=4 -d
 ```

+## To do a grid deployment using docker swarm
+To run workers in a docker container on a different machine, its easist to use docker networks such that ports are automatically visible to the scheduler.

+### On main node…
+docker swarm init --advertise-addr=<your machine's IP>

+### On additional worker nodes
+docker swarm join ….

+### Check for nodes you added
+docker node ls

+### Create overlay network based on swarm network:
+docker network create --driver=overlay --attachable dask-network

+### Bring up main services:
+docker-compose -f main/docker-compose.yml up -d

+### Start worker service:
+docker stack deploy --compose-file workers/docker-compose.yml grid

+### Scale
+docker service scale grid_worker=10

 Open the notebook using the URL that is printed by the output so it has the token.